JoshuaShepherd/alan-hirsch-final/docs/MASTER/API_DOCUMENTATION.md

 ## Response Format

-All API responses follow this standard format:
+All API responses follow this standard format and are validated against Zod schemas:

 ```typescript
 {